🧬 Personalized Medicine: Health Tailored to Your DNA

 Smart Gadgets

-Smartwatches and other devices monitor your health in real time, supplementing genetic data.
+Smartwatches and other devices monitor your health in real-time, supplementing genetic data.

-⚖️ Problems and Questions
+⚖️ Challenges and Questions

-Despite the prospects, there are challenges:
+Despite the promise, there are challenges:

 - Privacy: Who will protect your genetic data?